fsantanna-no/freechains/README.md

 - Start the `freechains` daemon:

 ```
-$ freechains daemon cfg/config.lua      # blocks the terminal
+$ freechains start daemon cfg/config.lua    # blocks the terminal
 ```

 - Listen for new publications:

 ```
 $ freechains listen                         # blocks the terminal
 ```

 - Publish some content:

 ```
 $ freechains publish /0 +"Hello World"      # publishes on the general chain (`/`) with 0 of work
 ```

 You should now see output from `freechains listen`.